 Combining my undying love for the marine world and my new-found interest in environmental policy, I entered a marine policy masters program at the University of Delaware.
 I eventually bypassed my masters, and completed my PhD in Marine Studies with a concentration in Marine Policy in 2013.
 My dissertation covers undergraduate student understanding of climate change.
 I am best classified as an Environmental Studies Scholar.

 I somehow manage to cram my limited free time with numerous and diverse pursuits.
-I am a rock climber, scuba diver, backpacker, semi-retired triathlete, occasional kiteboarder, and generally active thrill-seeker.
-I'm also an artist, marine photographer, and semi-professional musician (Read: I sometimes get paid to sing).
+I am a rock climber, kiteboarder, scuba diver, backpacker, and generally active thrill-seeker.
+I'm also an artist, marine photographer, and singer, although those pursuits seem to get the lease of my attention these days.
 If you're interested in all the "other stuff", feel free to check out the "Creative Side" tab at the top of the page.